-IDT PCIe clock generators provide 1 to 8 outputs, exceeding the published PCIe specifications at each performance node, PCIe Gen1, Gen2 and Gen3 (and soon to be Gen4).
+IDT PCIe clock generators (reference clocks) provide 1 to 8 outputs, exceeding the published PCIe specifications at each performance node, PCIe Gen 1, Gen 2, Gen 3 and Gen 4.
 IDT also offers these high performance clock generators in 1.5V, 1.8V or 3.3V versions, allowing the designer to power their PCIe clock generators from the same power supply as their FPGA or System on a Chip (SoC).
-The IDT PCIe Generators are offered with integrated terminations to allow direct connection of the outputs to the transmission line, thus saving significant board space.
+The IDT PCIe reference clocks are offered with integrated terminations to allow direct connection of the outputs to the transmission line, thus saving significant board space.

 Download: PCIe Measurement Techniques for Gen5 and Beyond White Paper (PDF)

 Download: PCI Express Timing Solutions Overview (PDF)